 - Input – what is the input

-- Process – how is the input processes
+- Process – how are the input processes

 - Output – what is the outcome of the processing

-- Customer – to whom the output delivered.
+- Customer – to whom the output is delivered.

 Businesses can choose from business process mapping methodologies that align with their business goals.
-In some cases, two or more methodologies can be used together to represent a business process in a lucid manner.
+In some cases, two or more methodologies can be used together to represent a business process lucidly.

 How to do Business Process Mapping?